beaurancourt/blog/markdown/rewriting-isfjall.md

 paths](https://paizo.com/store/pathfinder/adventures/adventurePath/ageOfAshes)
 that take players from the beginning of the game to max level, and they take most groups over a year to get through (if they ever do).
-Yet, you still need random encounters and wandering monsters and improv for when things get off the rails, and for that you need some sort of bestiary.
+Yet, you still need random encounters and wandering monsters and improvise for when things get off the rails, and for that you need some sort of bestiary.
 As far as I could tell about GURPS, it didn't have either of those things.